 The Best of Panama Auction is one of the most prestigious events in the specialty coffee industry.
 Yet it’s far more than just that.
-It’s also the first ever specialty coffee competition.
+It’s also one of the earliest specialty coffee auctions.
 It’s organized entirely by coffee producers.
 And, born out of a coffee crisis, it has transformed how we view Panamanian coffee.

 Best of Panama apron.
 Credit: Manuel Alexander Barsallo (the coffeetologist)